The Silent Killers: 6 Medical Conditions Linked to Internal Heat

 Usually happening twice more often in men than women, they cause sudden severe loin pains that come in waves.

-Some individuals complain of a sensation of intense internal heat around the same time as kidney stones.
+Some individuals complain of a sensation of intense internal heat around the same time as kidney stones making it one of the medical conditions linked to internal heat.

 If not treated properly, they lead to damage to the urinary network (tract) and kidney failure.
 Learn more about the risks of Kidney failure.